cucumber/cucumber-jvm/junit-platform-engine/README.md

 </dependency>
 ```

-This will allow the IntelliJ IDEA, Eclipse, Maven, Gradle, ect, to discover,
-select and execute Cucumber scenarios.
+This will allow IntelliJ IDEA, Eclipse, Maven, Gradle, etc, to discover, select and execute Cucumber scenarios.

 ## Surefire and Gradle workarounds